Kanagawa bugyō

 Kanagawa bugyō (神奈川奉行) were officials of the Tokugawa shogunate in Edo period Japan.
 This office was created on July 3, 1859, when five fudai daimyō were appointed.
 Conventional interpretations have construed these Japanese titles as "commissioner" or "overseer" or "governor."

 This bakufu title identifies an official responsible for administration of the port of Kanagawa (modern Yokohama.
-The numbers of men holding the title concurrently would vary over time, fluctuating from as few as five in number in 1859 to as many as nine at one time.
+The number of men holding the title concurrently has varied over time, from as few as five in 1859 to as many as nine at one time.

 This office was often held concurrently with the office of gaikoku-bugyō.